Find out how you did!

 Are you as smart as a WRA policy expert?

-Check your answers to see how much you know about the Colorado River and its importance to the West!
+Check your answers to see how much you know about groundwater and WRA’s work protecting the West’s water future!

 d.
 All of the above

 If you answered these questions correctly, congratulations!
-You are a Colorado River expert!
+You are a WRA groundwater policy expert!

-Check out WRA’s recent podcast to learn even more about how WRA is working to protect this important water source.
+Check out WRA’s groundwater page to learn even more about our work protecting this crucial water source.

-To help ensure WRA can continue working to protect the West’s vital waterways, make a gift right now!
+To help ensure WRA can continue working to secure our water future, make a gift right now!